Ants in Kitchen | How to Get Rid of Ants in the Kitchen

 How to Get Rid of Ants in the Kitchen – Step by Step Instructions

-It’s important to check if ants have crawled on the food in your kitchen.
 If you see them on your food or suspect they have already crawled on it, throw it away.
 Ants can transmit diseases and bacteria like E. coli and salmonella, so it’s better to be safe than sorry.
-For food that was already sealed properly, wipe down the remaining food packaging/jars and set them aside.
+For food that was already sealed properly, wipe down the remaining food packaging or jars and set them aside.

 How to Get Rid of Ants in the Kitchen

 Tie up garbage bags, clean up the trash lying around, and take the trash outside.
 Ants are attracted to food residue and scents in the garbage can.
-Clean your trash cans to remove any traces of food.
+Cleaning your trash cans regularly will remove any traces of food that could lure them in.

-Use a solution of 50% water and 50% white vinegar.
-Pour the solution into a spray bottle and spray and wipe down your kitchen surfaces.
-The scent of vinegar repels ants and erases the ants’ pheromone trails.
+Use a 1:1 solution of water and white vinegar.
+Pour the solution into a bottle, spray on kitchen surfaces, then wipe down using a dry cloth.
+The scent of vinegar repels ants and erases their pheromone trails.

 Ant baits can be found at your local hardware store and some pharmacies.
-Ant baits contain a substance that will smell good to ants but is toxic.
+Ant baits contain substances that will smell good to ants but are actually toxic.
 They will slowly bring small pieces of the bait back to their nest to share with other ants, eventually wiping out the entire colony.

 1